YusufIpek/MachineLearning/Assignment 2/important_definations.md

 for flatten layers:

 we add a flatten layer that takes the output of the CNN and flattens it and passes it as an input to the Dense Layers which passes it to the output layer.

+for optimization:

+using Adam or rmsprop, as they have a very good flixability, ..... ( describe them more ).